The following is adapted from the Royal Australian Navy News, 17 April 1970 edition, page 4.

 - One oiler, HMAS Supply; one destroyer tender, HMAS Stalwart; and the fast military transport, HMAS Sydney.

-- Two training ships, HMAS Anzac and HMAS Queenborough, the survey vessels HMAS Moresby and Diamantia and several small vessels with various uses.
+- Two training ships, HMAS Anzac and HMAS Queenborough, the survey vessels HMAS Moresby and Diamantia and several small vessels with various roles.

 - Twenty patrol boats, five for the Papua New Guinea coastal security force and the remainder for the RAN.